Comfortable, Affirming, Online

 “Questioning” consultation (non-diagnostic)

-For those who are unsure about seeking formal diagnosis, or want a less extensive exploration of their neurotype
+For those who are unsure about seeking formal diagnosis, or want a less extensive exploration of their neurotype, such as a screening, discussion of considerations for formalizing a diagnosis, or exploration of self-identification with a clinician.

 Payment & insurance